jorgebucaran/hyperapp/docs/architecture/dispatch.md

 # Dispatch

-_Definition:_
+**_Definition:_**

 > The **dispatch** function controls Hyperapp’s core dispatching process which executes [actions](actions.md), applies state transitions, runs [effects](effects.md), and starts/stops [subscriptions](subscriptions.md) that need it.

-_Signature:_
+You can augment the dispatcher to tap into the dispatching process for debugging/instrumentation purposes.
+Such augmentation is loosely comparable to middleware used in other frameworks.

+**_Signature:_**

 ```elm
 DispatchFn : (Action, Payload?) -> void
 ```

-You can augment the dispatcher to tap into the dispatching process for debugging/instrumentation purposes.
-Such augmentation is loosely comparable to middleware used in other frameworks.

 ---